sbashevkin/LTMRpilot/README.md

 Code and analyses for the IEP long-term monitoring review pilot in 2020.

-# git and github resources
+# git and github

+## Workflow

+1.  edit code
+2.  commit changes
+3.  pull
+4.  push

+## Resources

   - [Happy git with R](https://happygitwithr.com/)
   - [This NCEAS